ALIPHATICHYD/TODO-APP/README.md

 Before you begin, ensure that you have the following prerequisites in place:

-* Node.js and npm (Node Package Manager) installed on your machine.
+* Node.js and npm (Node Package Manager) are installed on your machine.
 * A GitHub account.
 * A web hosting service where you can deploy your React app (e.g., Netlify, Vercel, GitHub Pages).